bootiebike site marquee

 Step 3: Reassemble the brake

 Reassemble the brake and reconnect the cable.
-If backing off the brake adjustment isn't enough to let you reconnect the cable, it may be necessary to shift the cable stop a smidgen.strip of emery cloth wrapped around brake shoes
+If backing off the brake adjustment isn't enough to let you reconnect the cable, it may be necessary to shift the cable stop a smidgen.
+Adjust the brake until the emery cloth is in light contact with the drum.strip of emery cloth wrapped around brake shoes

 Step 4: Start sanding

-Adjust the brake until the emery cloth is only in light contact with the drum.
-Then gradually adjust the brake some more as you rotate the wheel until you can feel the emery cloth 'doing some work'.
+Rotate the wheel back and forth to sand down the high spots on the braking surface.
+(Adjust the brake a bit if you can't feel the emery cloth 'doing some work'.)
 You will notice that the level of resistance varies as you rotate the wheel.
-Rotate the wheel several/many times, first one way and then the other, until the resistance has diminished.
+Continue rotating the wheel several/many times, first one way and then the other, until the resistance diminishes.
 Adjust again, rotate wheel again.
+The amount of variation in resistance will reduce as you continue sanding.
 Repeat until the resistance is consistent over the full rotation of the wheel.

 Notes